andreaskaempf/adventofcode2020/README.md

   using a simple list of history, when the number of iterations goes from 2020 (part 1) to 30 million (part 2).

+* **Day 16** (Go): Read a file containing train ticket field names, and data for my ticket and a bunch of other tickets.
+In Part 1, identify and remove tickets that are invalid, because they do not match the allowed ranges for any field.
+In Part 2, infer which columns relate to which fields, and report the value of "departure" fields for my ticket. *Hard*

 To compile and run a **Go** program
 * Change into the directory with the program
 * go build day02.go